 Do you think that your circumstances are so unique that nobody else could know what you're going through?
-Are the problems of your family so unique that the one size fits all solutions that you've found all over the internet wouldn't work for you and your family?
+Are your family's problems so impressive that the one size fits all solutions that you've found all over the internet wouldn't work for you and your family?
 Are you frustrated that all the lawyers you've spoken to have given you cookie-cutter responses to the issues you have presented them?

-I can’t blame you if you feel this way.
+I can't blame you if you feel this way.
 The fact is that every family is unique- and your problems are too.
-Lawyers like to act like we have all the answers (fake it ‘til you make it) but the reality is that when you present your problems to an attorney you are putting the attorney on the spot to make assessments and present you with some analysis.
-That’s fine- it’s what the lawyer is there for.
-However, don’t be surprised if you hear that lawyer’s response as something similar to what the last guy/gal told you.
+Lawyers like to act like we have all the answers (fake it 'til you make it), but the reality is that when you present your problems to an attorney, you are putting the attorney on the spot to make assessments and show you with some analysis.
+That's fine- it's what the lawyer is there for.
+However, don't be surprised if you hear that lawyer's response as something similar to what the last guy/gal told you.

-What I would like to do in today's blog post from the Law Office of Bryan Fagan is go through some creative solutions to some problems that you may be facing in your family law case.
+In today's blog post from the Law Office of Bryan Fagan, I would like to go through some creative solutions to some problems that you may be facing in your family law case.
 Some of these problems are unique.
-Others are more common and run of the mill.
-If you see a solution that you like or that intrigues you, I would recommend you contact our office to set up a meeting with one of our experienced family law attorneys.
-This is the sort of creative and effective problem solving that you will get when you hire one of our attorneys to represent you and your family for a southeast Texas family law case.
+Others are more common and run-of-the-mill.
+If you see a solution that you like or intrigues you, I recommend you contact our office to set up a meeting with one of our experienced family law attorneys.
+This is the creative and practical problem-solving you will get when hiring one of our attorneys to represent you and your family for a southeast Texas family law case.

 What about parental rights and duties?

-Ultimately, when you are trying to work through parental rights aspects of divorce and child custody cases, what you are trying to get to are the rights and duties that are inherent in parenting your child.
+Ultimately, when you are trying to work through parental rights aspects of divorce and child custody cases, you are trying to get to the rights and duties inherent in parenting your child.
 The most fundamental aspects of the most fundamental institution in the family: that of raising children.
-It is already not an ideal situation that your children are in when you consider that their mom and dad are either no longer married and/or are going through a really tough time and cannot agree on the basics of co-parenting.
-What you are attempting to do (hopefully) is play damage control and prevent any future harm for your child.
+It is already not ideal for your children when you consider that their mom and dad are either no longer married and are going through an adamant time and cannot agree on the basics of co-parenting.
+Hopefully, what you are attempting to do (hopefully) is play damage control and prevent any future harm for your child.

-Creative solutions come into play because if you cannot figure out a way to work around and through your disagreements, with your spouse, you are ensuring that you will find yourself inside of a family courtroom.
-In and of itself this is not so bad.
+Creative solutions come into play because if you cannot figure out a way to work around and through your disagreements with your spouse, you are ensuring that you will find yourself inside of a family courtroom.
+In and of itself, this is not so bad.
 Courtrooms are not scary places.
 The judge (probably) won't yell at you or your attorney.
-The judge will, however, not know you, your opposing party or your children all that well-even by the end of your case.
+However, the judge will not know you, your opposing party, or your children all that well-even by the end of your case.

-The judge will know what he knows based on the testimony presented in court as well as the documents introduced and accepted into the record.
-This will be a small portion of your family history and there will be a lot of important information that does not get included in the evidence that the judge considers.
+The judge will know what he knows based on the testimony presented in court and the documents introduced and accepted into the record.
+This will be a small portion of your family history, and there will be a lot of important information that does not get included in the evidence that the judge considers.
 This happens in every family law case, in every courtroom in Texas.
-There is no way the judge can know all the important ins and outs of your family by the end of your trial or hearing.
+There is no way the judge can know all your family's essential ins and outs by the end of your trial or hearing.

-In Texas, parents share custody of their children in most every case after the divorce or child custody case concludes.
-It is the rare case that one parent comes out of the case with all of the possession and custody rights associated with the children.
+In Texas, parents share custody of their children in almost every case after the divorce or child custody case concludes.
+One parent rarely comes out of the case with all of the possession and custody rights associated with the children.
 It is far more likely that you will share possession and custody rights with your child's other parent.
 This is called Joint Managing Conservatorship.

-You may feel that way emotionally, but the reality is that parents share rights, duties and time of their children with the other parent.
+You may feel that way emotionally, but the reality is that parents share their children's rights, duties, and time with the other parent.
 The assumption and presumption are that your child benefits from having a relationship with both of their parents.
-Absent evidence to the contrary (very strong evidence, at that) this is a presumption that will stand up in your case and result in shared custody, rights and duties.
+Absent evidence to the contrary (solid evidence, at that), this is a presumption that will stand up in your case and result in shared custody, rights and duties.

-Each parent will have rights and duties at all times as well as rights and duties that apply to the time that their child is with him or her.
-The decision making associated with your child after the divorce or child custody case is really what most people want to know about.
+Each parent will have rights and duties at all times and rights and duties that apply to the time that their child is with them.
+The decision-making associated with your child after the divorce or child custody case is really what most people want to know about.
 The specific rights and duties are what parents like you want creative solutions to avoid costlier family law cases that can potentially damage the parent-child relationship.

-What are the basic rights associated with being a parent in Texas
+What are the fundamental rights associated with being a parent in Texas?

-Next, for many Texans, the ability to direct the moral and religious training of your child is critically important to the development of your child and your family.
-Under most court orders, you can direct the religious training of your child while he is in your possession and your child's other parent can do the same when your child is with them.
-This can create some friction, but as long as you are in physical possession of your child you can take your child to religious services and do anything else associated with your religion that does not break the law.
+Next, for many Texans, the ability to direct your child's moral and religious training is critically important to the development of your child and your family.
+Under most court orders, you can run the spiritual training of your child while he is in your possession, and your child's other parent can do the same when your child is with them.
+This can create some friction, but as long as you are in physical possession of your child, you can take your child to religious services and do anything associated with your religion that does not break the law.

-Along with being in physical possession of your child, the right to determine the primary residence of your child is maybe the most sought after and fought after right under the sun when it comes to Texas family law cases.
-Determining the primary residence of your child means that you can choose where your child lives- undoubtedly this will be with you.
-Next, you earn the right to determine where your child will attend school, the schedule of your child during the school week and the ability to receive child support.
-Finally, you will invariably get more time with your child throughout the year just because he or she will be in your home during the weeks of the nine-month school year.
+Along with being in physical possession of your child, the right to determine your child's primary residence is maybe the most sought after and fought after right under the sun when it comes to Texas family law cases.
+Determining your child's primary residence means that you can choose where your child lives- undoubtedly, this will be with you.
+Next, you earn the right to determine where your child will attend school, the schedule of your child during the school week, and the ability to receive child support.
+Finally, you will invariably get more time with your child throughout the year just because they will be in your home during the weeks of the nine-month school year.

 Duties associated with parenting a child under a Texas family court order

-The other side of the coin when it comes to raising a child is that there are a myriad of responsibilities, or duties as they are known in the law, that are related to raising that child.
-Broadly speaking you must care for your child, control your child's behavior and movement, protect your child from harm and discipline your child within reason.
+The other side of the coin when it comes to raising a child is that there are many responsibilities or duties, as they are known in the law, related to raising that child.
+You must care for your child, control your child's behavior and movement, protect your child from harm and discipline your child within reason.
 These are all broad rights that you share with your child's other parent.
-The best I can do, to sum up, these rights and duties are to tell you that these are the fundamentals of raising a child.
+The best I can do to sum up these rights and duties is to tell you that these are the fundamentals of raising a child.

 Part of the fundamentals of raising a child is to provide that child with the essentials of clothing, food, shelter, medical/dental care, and education.
-There is no set standard outlined in Texas Family Code as far as the type of food or shelter or education that your child has to receive.
+There is no set standard outlined in the Texas Family Code regarding the type of food or shelter or teaching your child receives.
 You must, however, put your child in a position to receive or be provided all of these things as a result of your parenting.

 There is a list of other rights provided to you under the Texas Family Code that I am not going to spend a great deal of time discussing here.
 Those rights include the right to the services and earnings of your child, the right to consent to the marriage of your child, the right to consent to the enlistment of your child in the armed forces of the United States as well as the right to consent to the medical, dental and psychiatric care of your child (including surgical intervention).

-You may find yourself in a circumstance where it is not in your child's best interests to have your ex-spouse be able to consult with a dentist, doctor or teacher of your child.
-If the other parent has acted poorly or inappropriately to the point where the behavior substantially hurts your child, then he or she may not be able to consult with any of these people.
+You may find yourself in a circumstance where it is not in your child's best interests to have your ex-spouse be able to consult with a dentist, doctor, or teacher of your child.
+Suppose the other parent has acted poorly or inappropriately to the point where the behavior substantially hurts your child.
+In that case, they may not be able to consult with any of these people.

-In your circumstances if the other parent is not trustworthy with money, has been abusive or neglectful of your child or has otherwise exhibited poor judgment then you need to speak to your lawyer about how to creatively limit the effect of those bad behaviors on the well-being of your child.
-Your attorney will need to be able to work with you to negotiate to preserve as much of the power to make decisions in you possible.
-If no settlement can be reached, their job will be to present sufficient evidence to a judge that will allow for you to be awarded the exclusive right to do these things.
+In your circumstances, if the other parent is not trustworthy with money, has been abusive or neglectful of your child, or has otherwise exhibited poor judgment.
+You need to speak to your lawyer about how to creatively limit the effect of those destructive behaviors on the well-being of your child.
+Your attorney will need to work with you to negotiate to preserve as much power to make decisions in you as possible.
+If no settlement can be reached, their job will be to present sufficient evidence to a judge that will allow you to be awarded the exclusive right to do these things.